hstarmans/hexastorm/readme.md

 ```
 Depending on your operating system you also need to install certain extras.
 Look into the pyproject.toml file for the possibilities.
-Compiling firmware can be done by installing the python packages for yosys.
+Yosys must be compiled or installed via [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build).
+An alternative is to install python packages which use wasm but these are experimental.
 ```console
 poetry install --extras "64bit"
 ```
-If this doesn't work try [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build).
+If this doesn't work try
 You can test code as follows.
 ```console
 poetry run python3 -m hexastorm.movement